karolk53/FlatRent/README.md

 # FlatRent
 ## Web application supporting the flat rental process
-I decied to create this app mainly to improve my skills in .NET technology.
+I decide to create this app mainly to improve my skills in .NET technology.
 On the other hand, there is potential in my mind for something more than just a 'training application', but we will see soon ... :grinning:

 ## Features

 - Adding an advertisement
 - View advertisements
-- Rent a property completly online
+- Rent a property completely online
 - Pay for the property online
 - Chat with your tenants
 - Send email to discuss about the price